-Additional Fattmerchant features:
+Additional Stax features:

 - Mobile App: Free app lets you accept, track, and manage your customer payments.

 - Additional Software Features: Omni software offers one of the most robust inventory, invoicing, and reporting tools on our list.
-You can perform a lot of financial reporting and analysis of your business when using Fattmerchant.
+You can perform a lot of financial reporting and analysis of your business when using Stax by Fattmerchant.

 - Integrations: Syncs with most major platforms plus has a developer API to create solutions to providers they don’t integrate with currently.

 Best for Brick & Mortar Stores : Dharma Merchant Services